 Laura O'Kane / Founder and Executive Director

 Laura O’Kane founded Paws and Affection in August 2013.
 Laura is the Executive Director of the organization and spends her time raising funds to care for and train the P&A team of dogs, managing day to day operations, and overseeing the training department.
 She plans events, works with volunteers, interviews applicants, and helps with the training of dog/recipient teams.
 Laura has a hands-on approach to leading the team and enjoys building relationships with staff, fosters, volunteers, recipients, donors, and the community.
 She believes in a team atmosphere and open communication to create an environment of happiness and success.
-Laura is a Certified Professional Dog Trainer (CPDT-KA) and spent time in the classroom assisting in the training of in-home pets in basic obedience and manners prior to starting Paws and Affection.
+Prior to starting Paws and Affection, Laura spent time in the classroom assisting in the training of in-home pets in basic obedience and manners.
 Laura has a B.S. from Virginia Tech and in September 2011, she completed the Teach the Teacher Course at Canine Assistants in Atlanta, GA under the direction of Jennifer Arnold.
 Laura and her husband Chad live outside of Philadelphia with their 2 children and P&A Ambassador, Rosie.

 Jessica Gwiszcz / Marketing Coordinator and Facility Manager